blockchyp/developer-docs/docs/rest-api/terminal/index.rst

   HTTP/1.1 200 OK
   {

   // whether or not the transaction went through "approved":true,

-    // narrative description of the response
+  // narrative description of the response "responseDescription":"Approved",
-    "responseDescription": "Approved",

   // authorization code
-    "authCode":"054321",
+  "authCode":"612797",

+  // BlockChyp assigned transaction id "transactionId":"NZ6FGYAYLYI6TLVWNSLM7WZLHE",

+  // transaction type, echoed back "transactionType":"preauth",

+  // timestamp of the transaction in UTC "timestamp":"2019-01-15T00:42:36Z",

+  // hash of the latest tick block on the BlockChyp clockchain
+  // this is essentially blockchain time "tickBlock":"000e61f8204a2a372cac288f833a8e0949dd50d0074d5133432dce4e78d97913",

+  // for conventional credit card transactions, the BlockChyp assigned batch id "batchId": "UEOHSRX2MYI6RA2WSSDM7WZLHE",

+  // could be CHIP, SWIPE, APPLEPAY, etc "entryMethod":"CHIP",

+  // could be VISA, MC, DISC, AMEX, or GIFT "paymentType":"VISA",

+  // masked account number with just the last four digits visible "maskedPan":"************0010",

+  // cardholder name
+  "cardHolder":"Test/Card 01              ",

   // indicates whether or not the authorized amount was less than the requested amount "partialAuth":false,

+  // original test flag setting, echoed back
+  "test": false,

+  // currency for the authorization "currencyCode":"USD",

   // the final requested amount
   // this could be more than the original request's amount if you prompted
-    // the user for a tip - which would almost never happen with a preauth "requestedAmount":"12.67",
+  // the user for a tip.
+  "requestedAmount":"20.55",

-    // amount authorized by the payment network "authorizedAmount":"12.67",
+  // amount authorized by the payment network "authorizedAmount":"20.55",

   // tip amount, could be different if you prompted the user for a tip "tipAmount":"0.00",

   // tax amount from the original request echoed back "taxAmount":"0.00",

-    // currency for the authorization
-    "currencyCode":"USD",

-    // for conventional credit card transactions, the BlockChyp assigned batch id "batchId": "UEOHSRX2MYI6RA2WSSDM7WZLHE",

-    // original transaction reference, echoed back
-    "transactionRef": "b944f032e997d944cdabb03cf1aa260ba3cde3d3b572b138eceb27bb41e54332",

-    // original test flag setting, echoed back
-    "test": false,

-    // BlockChyp assigned transaction Id.
-Use this in any subsequent voids or capture requests.
-    // Required to capture the transaction later.
-    "transactionId":"UEOHSRX2MYI6RA2LNSLM7WZLHE",

-    // transaction type, echoed back
-    "transactionType":"preauth",

-    // timestamp of the transaction in UTC "timestamp":"2018-12-07T21:25:37Z",

-    // hash of the latest tick block on the BlockChyp clockchain
-    // this is essentially blockchain time
-    "tickBlock":"000a40ada947bd35886f19c8908cd84e521f713cc2637c0bf70b3b2ea63ffe7d",

-    // could be CHIP, SWIPE, APPLEPAY, etc "entryMethod":"CHIP",

-    // could be VISA, MC, DISC, AMEX, or GIFT "paymentType":"VISA",

-    // masked account number with just the last four digits visible "maskedPan":"************0119",

   // reusable payment token, if requested by setting the enroll flag to "true" "token": "",

-    // public key for BlockChyp gift cards "publicKey": "",
+  // public key for BlockChyp gift cards

-    "receiptSuggestions":{
+  "publicKey": "",

+  // data that developers should consider putting on their credit card receipts "receiptSuggestions":{

     // EMV Application Identifier - required on all EMV receipts "AID":"A0000000031010",

-      // Application Request Cryptogram - digital signature for an EMV transaction "ARQC":"6218309BF7D48CC7",

-      // Issuer Application Data
-      "IAD":"06010A03A0A800",

-      // Terminal Verification Results
-      "TVR":"8000008000",

-      // Transaction Status Indicator
-      "TSI":"6800",

-      // if true, the system should print a signature line on the receipt "requestSignature":true
+    "ARQC":"E0A09074268A87F4",
+    "IAD":"06010A03A0B800",
+    "TVR":"0240008000",
+    "TSI":"E800",
+    "merchantName":"Test Merchant",
+    "applicationLabel":"VISA CREDIT",
+    "requestSignature":true,
+    "maskedPan":"************0010",
+    "authorizedAmount":"20.55",
+    "transactionType":"charge",
+    "entryMethod":"CHIP"
   }
 }

 Gift Activate (/api/gift-activate)